Optimization problems in graphs with locational uncertainty: Exact solution of robust -

 \subsection{Cutting plane algorithm for the robust problem}

-Now that we have depicted numerical methods for computing \EVALC, we wish to make the extra step towards the exact solution of the complete problem, \ROBUST{$\Pi$}.
+Now that we have depicted numerical methods for computing \ref{eq:evalc}, we wish to make the extra step towards the exact solution of the complete problem, \ref{eq:minmaxCO}.
 For this, we design an exact solution algorithm that generates scenarios of $\UU$ on the fly in the course of a branch-and-cut algorithm.
-We thus choose to associate to each $F\in \F$ the binary vector $x^F\in\{0,1\}^m$ such that $x^F_{ij}=1$ if and only if $\{i,j\}\in F$.
-As a result, the counterpart of $\F$ is the set of binary vectors $\X=\{x^F, F\in \F\}$.
-With these notations, \ROBUST{$\Pi$} can be reformulated as

 Let $\tUU$ be a finite subset of $\UU$.
-An exact algorithm for~\eqref{eq:COIP}, described in Algorithm~\ref{algo:cp}, relies on the following relaxed formulation
+An exact algorithm for~\ref{eq:minmaxCO}, described in Algorithm~\ref{algo:cp}, relies on the following relaxed formulation

-Algorithm~\ref{algo:cp} describes an iterative cutting-plane implementation, alternating between the solution of the relaxed master problem~\eqref{eq:ILPrelaxed} and the adversarial separation problem $\cost(F)$.
+Algorithm~\ref{algo:cp} describes an iterative cutting-plane implementation, alternating between the solution of the relaxed master problem~\eqref{eq:ILPrelaxed} and the adversarial separation problem \ref{eq:evalc}.
 Practical implementation of these algorithms typically rely instead on branch-and-cut algorithms, where the adversarial separation problem is solved at each integer node of the branch-and-bound-tree.

-For large and complex problems, one can hardly expect Algorithm~\ref{algo:cp} to run quickly, so it may be wiser to first try a quick approximation algorithm.
-We provide in the next section such an algorithm and study in depth the worst-case bound between the solution cost returned by the algorithm and the optimal solution cost.